rafaelromao/keyboards/docs/overview.md

 - Most of the load will go to the right hand, assuming that the left hand might be in the trackball, so it might not be a good layout for left handed people.

 ## Layout Overview
-- This is a 30 keys split layout, 3x5+2 keys on each side, minus the two top row pinkie and indek keys.
+- This is a 30 keys split layout, 3x5+2 keys on each side, minus the two top row pinkie and index keys.
 - This layout works well with the OS configured for US International keyboards.
 - It was designed mostly for typing in Portuguese and English, working with numbers and programming in Java.
 - It reduces the usage of pinkies and indexes and considers the right hand as dominant.